discoproject/disco/doc/tutorial.rst

 In this case, different words are randomly assigned to different reduce instances.
 Again, this is something that can be changed --- see the parameter *partition* in :func:`disco.job` for more information.
-However, as long as all occurrences of the same word goes to the same reduce, we can be sure that the final counts are correct.
+However, as long as all occurrences of the same word go to the same reduce, we can be sure that the final counts are correct.

 So we iterate through all the words, and increment a counter in the